DLinRT-eu/website/docs/USER_REGISTRATION_SYSTEM.md

 ## Overview

-The DLinRT.eu platform implements a **mandatory institutional email verification system** for all new user registrations.
-This ensures that only users from legitimate institutions (universities, hospitals, research centers, companies) can access the platform.
+The DLinRT.eu platform implements an **institutional email preference system** for new user registrations.
+While institutional emails are strongly encouraged, users can register with any valid email address.
+Registrations with non-institutional emails receive additional scrutiny during the verification process.

 ## Key Features

-### 🔒 Institutional Email Requirement
+### 🔒 Institutional Email Preference
-- **Only institutional email addresses are allowed**
+- **Institutional email addresses are strongly preferred** but not required
-- Free email providers are automatically blocked (Gmail, Yahoo, Hotmail, Outlook, etc.)
+- Free email providers trigger a warning notification (Gmail, Yahoo, Hotmail, Outlook, etc.)
-- Educational (.edu), government (.gov), academic (.ac.*), and organizational (.org) domains are preferred
+- Educational (.edu), government (.gov), academic (.ac.*), and organizational (.org) domains are automatically approved
-- Company domains (.com, .net, .eu) are allowed but require manual verification
+- Company domains (.com, .net, .eu) and personal emails require manual verification

 ### 📧 Automatic Admin Notification
 - When a new user registers, an automated email is sent to `info@dlinrt.eu`